Welcome to Adirondack Gecko!

 Each sub-adult has their own 20 gallon long tank which includes hides, branches, trees, and of course, a hammock!
 After all, what's a condo without a hammock?
 They move on to bigger and better condos when they turn full-adult.
 My hatchlings are housed in 10 quart shoeboxes until the age of 8 weeks, then moved to 15 quart shoeboxes until they become sized for a 20 gallon tank and so on.

-I am selective to the new homes that my leos go to, I encourage new leopard gecko owners to read all they can on their care and join forums for hands on experience information before purchasing or adopting.
+I am selective to the new homes that my leos go to, I encourage new leopard gecko owners to read My Care Sheet from the above tab under Services.

 So whether you are a hobbyist, breeder or just looking for that special pet gecko, you have come to the right place!